qbiomaster/Imaging-Biological-Systems/README.md

 ### Section #3-[Advanced practicals](Practicals_Advanced_microscopy/Practicals_Advanced_microscopy.pdf)

-Students will choose a technique among smFRET and super-resolution microscopy to run experiments.
+Students will choose a technique among smFRET,  and super-resolution microscopy to run experiments.
 Students will be in charge of designing the experiment, prepare the samples, run the acquisition and perform analysis.

 | Date | Schedule | Subject | Location | Instructors|
 | ------------ |----| ------ | ------- | ----------- |